tldr-pages/tldr/pages/common/bzip2.md

 `bzip2 -dc {{path/to/compressed_file.bz2}}`

-- Test integrity of each file inside the archive file:
+- Test the integrity of each file inside the archive file:

 `bzip2 -t {{path/to/compressed_file.bz2}}`